netrc/jekyll-now/_drafts/2017-12-19-The-Last-Jedi.md

 In summary, seeing the film again (and again) makes it much easier to skip over these lapses and hope for some plot cohesiveness in EIX.
 Seems to be our lot in life with so many episodic franchises to hope against hope that we'll get some satisfying resolution to myriad plot points in the final episode.
 I'm not even sure of any original tv or film franchise that managed this well.
 Granted it's tough to balance fresh takes with keeping true to the spirit, but I'll be damned disappointed if we end up with no Jedi's or even "grey" Jedi's at the end.

 The lack of an overarching vision may be a problem with the current corporate structure.
-A recent note on  mentioned that JJ Abrams [https://www.starwarsnewsnet.com/2017/12/j-j-abrams-revealed-his-star-wars-episode-ix-pitch-to-bob-iger-today.html](pitched his script to Disney).
+A recent note on  mentioned that JJ Abrams [pitched his script to Disney](https://www.starwarsnewsnet.com/2017/12/j-j-abrams-revealed-his-star-wars-episode-ix-pitch-to-bob-iger-today.html).
 Yikes - except for ANH, Lucas never pitched his ideas to anyone; they were, effectively, the highest budget (and highest grossing) independent films by a couple orders of magnitude.

 Random points.....

-[http://www.imdb.com/title/tt3778644/reference](Solo: A Star Wars Story) - It's going to be interesting to see how this fares at the box office coming so soon after TLJ: it opens just five months from now.
+[Solo: A Star Wars Story](http://www.imdb.com/title/tt3778644/reference) - It's going to be interesting to see how this fares at the box office coming so soon after TLJ: it opens just five months from now.
 Even I have my limits to Star Wars immersion.
 Back in the day we had to wait 3 years between episodes!

 Kylo - Loving Adam Driver's work.
 Did you notice his mention of 'force projection' to Rey on their second 'connection' - "You're not doing this, the effort would kill you", which effort does kill Luke at the end.

 Casino - 'Nuff said.
-But note there's a small John Williams music cue from [https://www.youtube.com/watch?v=dkKHp4nOU3E](The Long Goodbye) in the scene.
-And also a riff on the brilliant 1927 [http://www.imdb.com/title/tt0018578/reference](Wings) [https://www.youtube.com/watch?v=d1H699088FI](party scene).
+But note there's a small John Williams music cue from [The Long Goodbye](https://www.youtube.com/watch?v=dkKHp4nOU3E) in the scene.
+And also a riff on the brilliant 1927 [Wings](http://www.imdb.com/title/tt0018578/reference) [party scene](https://www.youtube.com/watch?v=d1H699088FI).

 Porgs - No problems here.
 From the trailer, I think we were all worried they'd be Chewie's new sidekick or something.
 But they're just set decoration, not a character or plot point (so far).
 Fine to have them around as the 'tribbles' of the Falcon.
 And the island Caretakers were fun.